mishradile/AFMTool/README.md

   - Enabled auto generation of line profile plot
   - Auto calculation of roughness (Ra) at center of copper contacts

+- 12/5/2022:
+  - Able to calculate step height
+  - Able to plot vertical lines on line profile denoting areas of copper contact and polymer
+  - Insert line profile image and step height into Excel sheet

 ## Installation
 TODO: Write requirements.txt for auto-installation
 - Prerequisites